mj-xmr/SolOptXMR/docs/testing.md

 Assuming enough wattage is being produced, here we try to run 2 computers simultaneously.
 Below the individual computers' schedules are printed.
+See how their overlap is summed up in the `Total usage` plot

 ### Overcharged batteries